trueos/trueos-docs/trueos-handbook/postinstall.rst

  ##############################################################

-The |trueos| :file:`rc.conf` file is much smaller because :file:`rc.conf` is now primarily used for tuning OpenRC behavior.
-By default, |trueos| uses 3 elements, documented in :numref:`Table %s <orcpritun>`
+The |trueos| :file:`rc.conf` file is smaller because :file:`rc.conf` is now primarily used for tuning OpenRC behavior.
+By default, |trueos| uses 3 elements, documented in :numref:`Table %s <orcpritun>`.

 :numref:`Table %s <rcuprnlvl>` lists services and their default runlevels in |trueos|.